How to Make Ojojo (Yam Fritters)

 Seasoning

-Using a bit of salt and all-purpose seasoning can make a difference in the batter.
-They also make the ojojo slightly peppery taste.
+Using a bit of salt and all-purpose seasoning can certainly make a difference in the batter.
+They also make the Ojojo slightly peppery taste.
 Even the salt makes the yam extra yummy.

 Oil